highdeftant/bashscripts/README.md

 **BGRotater**:
 	- Changes the background on your PC via terminal using a folder full of pictures vs GUI
 	- Its randomized so it always gives you a surprise background different from the last (may repeat bg at times).
+    - This script only works on Debian/Ubuntu based Distributions.
 ****

 **Argcnt**:
-    - You can just feed this thing arguments and it'll keep count and print them out, useful!
+    - You can just feed this thing arguments and it'll keep count and print them out, useful for future scripts if you forget how